Rangers vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 10 doubles, a triple, a home run, five walks and 20 RBI (44 total hits).
-He has swiped 17 bases.
+- Esteury Ruiz has recorded 44 hits with 10 doubles, a triple, a home run and six walks.
+He has driven in 20 runs with 18 stolen bases.

 Ruiz Recent Games